-- provide an assessment of adverse and positive effects on human health taking into consideration potential changes(see also section 6.1, AB TOR (Annex I)) in: - air quality;
+- provide an assessment of adverse and positive effects on human health due to the project and taking into consideration potential changes(see also section 6.1, AB TOR (Annex I)) in:

+- air quality;

+- noise exposure and effects of vibration;

+- access to health services (i.e. increased demands on community services due to an influx of workers);

+- light levels;

-17 HHRA: assessment of the effects on the health of persons exposed to biophysical stressors, particularly increased concentrations of chemical substances present in the environment and linked to various phases of a project (construction, operation, decommissioning and post-abandonment, as the case may be).
+HHRA: assessment of the effects on the health of persons exposed to biophysical stressors, particularly increased concentrations of chemical substances present in the environment and linked to various phases of a project (construction, operation, decommissioning and post-abandonment, as the case may be).